-Public offices and local authorities have obligations under the Act to create and manage of information and records.
+Public offices and local authorities have obligations under the Act to create and manage information and records.
 Responsibilities for preserving and providing access to information and records of long-term, cultural and historical value are also included in the Act.

 Information and records management standard

 The mandatory Information and records management standard covers information and records in any format.
 It is designed to support digital information management as the public sector continues its transition to digital business processes.

 The standard recognises the rights of Māori under the Treaty of Waitangi to access, use and reuse information that is taonga.

 The standard outlines 3 principles, including advice about the minimum compliance requirements and examples of how to meet them.